 Emergency medical technicians (EMTs) assist individuals who are involved in medical emergencies, such as heart attacks or car accidents.
 EMT-2, also known as EMT-Intermediate, is the second-level title available for EMTs.
 Individuals interested in intermediate training must first complete EMT-Basic training.
 All EMTs must be certified by the National Registry of Emergency Medical Technicians (NREMT) and licensed by their state.

 EMT-2 Educational Requirements

 To enroll in EMT-2 training programs, individuals must meet some basic eligibility requirements.
 They must be at least 18 years old, have completed the equivalent of a high school education and have finished EMT-Basic training programs.
-All EMT-2 students must be currently licensed with the National Registry of Emergency Medical Technicians (NREMT) as EMT-Basics, which would include holding current CPR certification.
+All EMT-2 students must be currently licensed and certified by the National Registry of Emergency Medical Technicians (NREMT) as EMT-Basic, which would include holding current CPR certification.
 Programs may include additional requirements, such as being vaccinated for diseases or having a certain level of mathematical competency.

 The instruction provided in EMT-2 training programs can vary greatly from state to state.
 These programs require their students to have obtained anywhere from 30-350 hours of training, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
 EMT-2 training programs build upon the knowledge previously gained in EMT-Basic programs.
 Students receive more advanced training in dealing with traumatic situations and administering medical care to patients.
 This can include advanced airway skills, proper administration of intravenous fluids and drawing blood.
 EMT-2 education also includes understanding things such as: